Participant: PROMISE AGEP Research Symposium

 GENERAL SUMMARY OF GRADUATE RESEARCH

 I continued my graduate studies at UMD under my undergraduate advisor’s mentoring.
-My research has focused on the study of physical properties of biological membrane models.
-These models will be used to better understand the biding mechanism and function of peripheral membrane proteins, such as the oxysterol-binding protein homologue (Osh-) family in yeast cells.
-The first portion of my work is the basis of my MS thesis and focuses on organelle-specific yeast membrane models that account for the correct lipid type and concentration in three membranes of yeast cells.
-I have presented this work at the AIChE national meeting on November 2013, and will expand it at the Biophysical meeting this February.
-Another portion of my studies, leading to my PhD work, includes a small peptide (ALPS motif) of peripheral protein Osh4.
-The function of this protein is not yet well understood, learning more about the ALPS peptide binding mechanism will give us more insight about the entire protein interaction with membrane bilayers.
-Computational resources from the High-Performance Computing Cluster (HPCC) at UMD, Kraken and Stampede at XSEDE (NSF grants), and time at the ANTON machine make my research possible.
-I currently use CHARMM, NAMD, and VMD software packages to run and analyze molecular dynamic simulations of my systems.
-Collaboration with the Im research group at the University of Kansas has given me the opportunity to contribute in the testing and improvement of user-friendly tools to build and/or analyze simulations trajectories, such as CHARMM-GUI and ST-Analyzer.
+My research has focused on the study of physical properties of yeast membrane models, and the influence on sterol content on these properties.
+The membrane models were, afterwards, used to study the biding mechanism and function of peripheral membrane proteins, such as the oxysterol-binding protein homologue (Osh-) family in yeast cells.
+I presented the yeast models work at the AIChE national meeting on November 2013, and expand the calculations to present them at the Biophysical meeting on February 2014.
+Part of the studies leading to my PhD work includes a small peptide (ALPS-like motif) of the peripheral protein Osh4 in yeast.
+The function of this protein is not yet well understood, learning more about the small peptide binding mechanism gave us more insight about the entire protein interaction with membrane bilayers.
+I had the opportunity to present preliminary results at the Congress of Theoretical Chemists of Latin Expression (QUITEL) on November 2014, held at the Galapagos Islands, Ecuador.
+The software packages used in my research are CHARMM, NAMD, and VMD.
+I have also been involved in smaller projects with undergraduate students in the lab, and collaborating with Dr. Im’s Lab at the University of Kansas on a project to facilitate building and analysis of simulation data – we have published two articles as results of our work (JCC 2014, 35(27):1997-2004; JCC 2014, 35(12):957-963).
+Computational resources from the High-Performance Computing Cluster (HPCC) at UMD, Kraken and Stampede at XSEDE (NSF grants), and time at the ANTON machine enable my research.

 SELECTED LIST OF PRESENTATIONS AND PUBLICATIONS